Manual Machining

 chips

-A piece of metal that is removed from a workpiece during cutting or grinding.
+A piece of metal that is removed from a workpiece during a machining operation.
 Chips are tiny curls, shards, fragments, or particles of metal.

 coarse